Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_sub_panel.md

 In case of a fault, the reset button can be pressed to reset the jammer system (similar to turning it OFF and back ON), in which case it will run through the warmup period again.
-If the fault could be cleared, the light will go off.
+If the fault could be cleared, the light would go off.

 ## Bomb Release Angle Computer